kuldeep7688/kuldeep7688.github.io/_experience/experience-03.md

 venue: "ConcertAI (SymphonyAI)"
 date1: 06 Jan 2021
 date2: 30 July 2022
-excerpt: 'I worked on NER and Relationship classification models.'
+excerpt: 'I worked on developing NER and Relationship classification models on EHR data to better assess patients fit for clinical trials.'
 location: "Bengaluru, Karnataka, India"
 ---

-# Role
+## Role
 - Implemented Information Extraction algorithms which efficiently run on 114k Electronic Health Records data of patients.
 - Developed algorithms with +90% F1 Score to extract, disambiguate, normalize and relate medications and their attributes like dosage, route, frequency, duration, etc.
 - Integrated weak supervision techniques, like Skweak and Snorkel, to proliferate training data for SiteofMets extraction; improved the results on test data by 7.5% F1 Score.